TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 -------------------

-Due to Secure Launch hardware implementation details and how KASLR functions, Secure Launch is not able to interoperate with KASLR at this time.
+Due to Secure Launch hardware implementation details and how KASLR functions, Secure Launch is not able to interoperate with KASLR currently.
 Attempts to enable KASLR in a kernel started using Secure Launch may result in crashes and other instabilities at boot.
 Even in cases where Secure Launch and KASLR work together, it is still recommended that KASLR be disabled to avoid introducing